BillyKalfus/acadia/README.md

       ```

 Once this is complete, load the SD card with the image by following the steps above in "First-time SD card preparation", but rather than pulling the firmware files from the server over FTP, copy them onto the SD card from the directory `images/linux` in the Petalinux project.

+## Setting up a firmware distribution server

+For a lab environment with multiple Acadia systems, updating firmware manually can be cumbersome.
+Because they are somewhat large (a few hundred MB), distributing the firmware in a convenient (and automation-friendly) way is non-trivial; they're too large for Yale's Git servers, and may be for yours as well.
+Therefore, Acadia's default means of distributing firmware is to host the files on a local FTP server.
+Note that this is an explicit choice to favor convenience over security; FTP transfers data in the clear, and the server will be configured to allow anonymous connections.
+This procedure should only be followed for a machine on a local intranet or in some other secure environment; proceed at your own risk.

+1. On a machine designated as the distribution server, install the FTP server daemon using `sudo apt install vsftpd`.

+1. Configure the server to allow anonymous connections by editing `/etc/vsftpd.conf` (as root) and uncommenting/adding the following line: `anonymous_enable=YES`

+1. Restart the FTP server by running `sudo service vsftpd restart`.

+1. By default, the FTP server will have its root directory be `/srv/ftp`.
+In this directory, create a folder named `firmware-latest`.

+1. Locate the firmware files BOOT.BIN, boot.scr, and image.ub.
+These can be retrieved either from a Petalinux build (in the `images/linux` directory) or from the SD card of another system.

+1. Place the firmware files in the `firmware-latest` folder.